Make Your Own Coconut Flour

 - When making meatballs or meatloaf, substitute breadcrumbs or crackers with half coconut flour.
 Then, add an equal amount of milk, dairy-free milk, or water as the coconut flour.

-- If you're using coconut flour in a conventional recipe, you may need to double the amount of eggs to provide the baked goods their loft.
+- If you're using coconut flour in a conventional recipe, you may need to double the amount of eggs required to provide the baked goods their lift.
 If you're using honey instead of sugar in a recipe, the honey is considered a liquid addition, so make adjustments accordingly.
-You may also use coconut flour as replacement for the 10–30 percent of other flour in recipes like loaf breads, cookies, muffins, dinner rolls, cakes, quick breads and bars.
+You may also use coconut flour as a replacement for the 10-30 percent of other flour in recipes like loaf bread, cookies, muffins, dinner rolls, cakes, quick bread, and bars.

 - Coconut flour looks similar to wheat flour, except that has a bit more texture.
 It's also not as white as all-purpose flour - it has a cream color, but not nearly as brown as whole wheat.